isomerpages/ogp-isomer/_getting-started/Roles & responsibilities.md

 > We do not offer website design services, and are unable to provide custom designs or layouts for your website.

 ### Support and cost
-- The Isomer platform and service is free for Public Officers to use, but in order to launch their site, **agencies must bear the cost of the domain URL**, which you can procure from IT Service Management (ITSM).
+- The Isomer service is free for agencies and officers to use, but **you will need to cover the cost of your domain URL**, which you can procure from IT Service Management (ITSM).

 - Isomer allows Public Officers to add vendors as collaborators to their website, but **agencies are responsible for all communication with and actions of their vendors.** The Isomer team will not directly liaise with any vendors.
-[View our FAQs on vendor management]()

 - **Agencies are responsible for migrating any existing content from a previous website** to their Isomer website.
 The Isomer team cannot provide this service for you.